 Professional Services for Evaluation, Fitting, and Follow-Up Care for Contact Lenses.
-This exclusion does not apply to Services that are covered under the "Pediatric Vision Hardware and Optical Services Rider" or "Adult Vision Hardware and Optical Services Rider," if purchased by your Group.
+This exclusion does not apply to Services that are covered under "Pediatric Vision Services" in the "Benefits" section.

 Services Related to a Non-Covered Service.
 When a Service is not covered, all Services related to the non-covered Service are also excluded.
 However, this exclusion does not apply to Services we would otherwise cover if they are to treat complications which arise from the non-covered Service and to Medically Necessary Services for a Member enrolled in and participating in a qualifying clinical trial if we would typically cover those Services absent a clinical trial.